A comparative study of the dynamic critical behavior of the four-state Potts like models: RESULTS AND DISCUSSIONS

-respectively.
 In Eq. (\ref{Eq:TC}), the average is taken over a set of random initial configurations.
 Initially, this approach had shown to be valid only for models which exhibit up-down symmetry \cite{Tome1998}.
-Nevertheless, it has been demonstrated recently that this approach is more general and can include models with other symmetries \cite{Tome2003}.
-This method has several advantages when compared to other approachs, for instance, the exponent $\theta$ can be directly calculated, without the need of careful preparation of the initial states nor of the limiting procedure [see Eq. (\ref{Eq:theta})], the only requirement being that $\langle M(0) \rangle = 0$.
+Nevertheless, it has been later found that this approach is more general and can include models with other symmetries \cite{Tome2003}.
+This method has several advantages when compared to other approaches, for instance, the exponent $\theta $ can be directly calculated without the need of careful preparation of the initial states nor of the limiting procedure [see Eq. (\ref{Eq:theta})], the only requirement being that $\langle M(0)\rangle =0$.

-In Fig. \ref{Fig:theta} we show the time dependence of the time correlation $C(t)$ in double-log scale for the FSP (on top) and IMTSI (on bottom) models, respectively, for $L=240$.
+In Fig. \ref{Fig:theta} we show the evolution of the time correlation $C(t)$ in double-log scale for the FSP (on top) and 3TU (on bottom) models, respectively, for $L=240$.

-The slope of these curves is shown in Table \ref{Tb:theta}, as well as the estimates for $L=120$ and $L=180$.
+The slope of these curves is shown in Table \ref{Tb:theta}, as well as the estimates for $L=120$ , $180$ and $240$.

-On the other hand, the dynamical exponent $z$ was obtained by combining results from samples submitted to different initial conditions (see Eq. (\ref{Eq:f2}), where $d=2$ is de dimension of the system).
-This approach has proved to be very efficient in estimating the exponent $z$ for several models \cite{Dasilva2002b,Dasilva2002, Arashiro2003, Dasilva2004a, Fernandes2005}.
-The time evolution of $F_2$ is shown on log scales in Fig. \ref{Fig:f2} for $L=240$ for the FSP (on top) and IMTSI (on bottom) models.
+On the other hand, the dynamical exponent $z$ was obtained by combining results from samples submitted to different initial conditions (see Eq. (\ref{Eq:f2}), where $d=2$ is the dimension of the system).
+This approach has proved to be very efficient in estimating the exponent $z$ for several models \cite{Dasilva2002b,Dasilva2002,Arashiro2003,Fernandes2005}.
+The time evolution of $F_2$ is shown on log scales in Fig. \ref{Fig:f2} for $L=240$ for the FSP (on top) and 3TU (on bottom) models.

 Taking into account the values of the ratio $d/z$, estimated from the slope of these curves, the exponent $z$ can be easily found.
-Our estimates of this exponent for the FSP and IMTSI models are shown in Table \ref{Tb:z} for $L=120$, 180, and 240.
+Our estimates for this exponent for the FSP and 3TU models are shown in Table \ref{Tb:z} for $L=120$, $180$, and $240$.

-As shown in Tables \ref{Tb:theta} and \ref{Tb:z}, the estimates of the dynamical exponents $\theta$ and $z$ for the FSP and IMTSI models are in complete agreement by considering the error bars.
-Already the study of the dynamical behavior of the BW model has shown that the exponent $\theta$ is very different from that exponent of the FSP and IMTSI models and that there are still controversies about the result of the exponent $z$, with values that extends from $\thicksim 2$ to $\thicksim 2.3$.
-For instance, Arashiro and Drugowich de Fel\'{\i}cio have obtained \cite{Arashiro2003},
+As shown in Table \ref{Tb:z}, the estimates for the dynamical exponent $z$ of the FSP and 3TU models are in complete agreement with our results for the BW model \cite{Arashiro2003} ($z=2.294(6)$).
+However, the values we found for the dynamical exponent $\theta$ of the FSP and 3TU models (Table \ref{Tb:theta}) are completely different from the previously estimated exponent for the BW model \cite{Arashiro2003}